mitranim/wordplay/readme.md

 existence of "aerodynamics" and "hydrodynamics" implies existence of "aerostatics" and "hydrostatics" © M

-existence of "aestatics" implies existence of "aedynamics" © M

 Singapoor © M

 existence of "profession" implies existence of "confession" © M

 MUGila [ru] © LJ

-"armsome" and "arsesome" too © M

 existence of "handsome" implies existence of "footsome", "legsome", and possibly "mugsome" © M